prachiNvaidya/Adventure-Works-Report/README.md

 <p>2.
 Build a relational data model.</p>
 <p>3.
 Create calculated columns and measures with DAX.</p>
 <p>4.
 Design an interactive dashboard to visualize the data.</p>

+### Please find Images in the repository to view the dashboard and an insights report of the same.